alexanders-dream/MarketingAI/README.md

 ## 🎯 Overview

 Marketing AI v3 is a sophisticated, AI-powered marketing content generation platform built with Streamlit.
-It combines advanced language models, market intelligence, and document processing to create comprehensive marketing strategies and content.
-The application features a streamlined 3-step workflow that guides users from business context setup through market analysis to content generation.
+Inspired by the agentic workflows of `open_deep_research`, it combines advanced language models, autonomous research agents, and RAG-powered document processing to create elite marketing strategies.
+The application features a streamlined 3-step workflow that guides users from automated business context extraction through deep market analysis to high-performance content generation.

 ## ✨ Key Features